jaysoo/nx-react-book/manuscript/chapter3.md

 ![Affected dependencies](images/3-affected-dep-graph.png)

-As we can see, Nx knows that the `ui` library has changed from the `master` branch, and has indicated all of the dependent projects affected by this change in *red*.
+As we can see, Nx knows that the `books` library has changed from the `master` branch; it has indicates the dependent projects affected by this change in *red*.
 Furthermore, Nx also allows us to retest only the affected projects.

-We can **lint** (ESLint) the projects affected by the changeset.
+We can **lint** the projects affected by the changeset.

 ```bash
 nx affected:lint --parallel
 ```

-Or run **unit tests** (Jest) for the affected projects.
+Or run **unit tests** for the affected projects.

 ```bash
 nx affected:test --parallel
 ```

-Or even run **e2e tests** (Cypress) for the affected projects.
+Or even run **e2e tests** for the affected projects.

 ```bash
 nx affected:e2e --parallel